Find out what the website needs to fix first.

-The audit looks at the site across four areas.
+The audit reviews four areas.

 Findability.